ever-been/everDoc/src/book/markdown/study.md

 Regression benchmarking is a technique mostly aimed to discover negative performance impact of a newly added feature, an upgrade or a single patch in the source code.
 This usually involves performing the same set of benchmarks against various versions of the same software, and often it tests even individual revisions of the source tree.
 When the benchmark is stable enough to result in consistent data, it is easy to immediately see which commits had impact on performance.

 While performance degradation is obviously an undesired effect, unplanned performance increase can also be an indicator of a problem.
-This can easily happen when an expensive check (e.g. for security purposes) is unintendedly removed or bypassed.
+This can easily happen when an expensive check (e.g. for security purposes) is unintentionally removed or bypassed.
 Both positive and negative changes can serve as a valuable input for the development team, because it not only denotes the change, but also points to the exact code that caused the change.

 ### Pull-oriented benchmarking